THIS POST MAY CONTAIN COMPENSATED LINKS. LEARN MORE ON MY DISCLOSURE PAGE

 Concierge Guests have a special lunch menu which is not available in the other dining rooms.
 It includes Poached Lobster Salad and Roasted Beef Tenderloin.

 Cabanas Buffet is the place that most people choose to have their Disney Cruise Embarkation Lunch.
 For good reason!

 Although the first lunch is the most crowded you will ever see the buffet, you will not find it too difficult to find a seat.

-There is plenty of selection and even the most picky of eaters will find something to eat at the buffet.
+There is plenty of selection and even the pickiest of eaters will find something to eat at the buffet.

 Be careful though not to find too much to eat.
 It is very easy to put on weight very quickly!

 Disney Cruise Rotational Dining

-You may have heard that Disney Cruise lines has a concept called Rotational Dining.
+You may have heard that Disney Cruise lines have a concept called Rotational Dining.
 What is this?